hassandiv/onboarding-v2/README.md

 4.``` Home.js```: Main Landing Page and it contains image and content.

-5.``` Survey.js```: It contains the rest API from Express server fetched with our useEffect hook, multiple states and a form with our radio button and submit button.
+5.``` Survey.js```: It contains our rest API from Express server fetched with useEffect hook, multiple states, browser history API PUSH and POP state, a form with a radio button and submit button.

 6.``` Diet.js```: It contains a prop called Match, this prop is passed into every route that is rendered from survey component.
 Which holds the key and the actual value in the URL.